 How popular is the baby name Katharina in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Katharina and check out all the blog posts that mention the name Katharina.
+Plus, check out all the blog posts that mention the name Katharina.

 A reader named Jennifer is looking for a female name for her third child:

 Our other children are named Henry and Anneliese.
 I would love to use the middle name Lynne but that is not set in stone.

 Here are a few ideas:

 Several of the above wouldn’t work too well with Lynne, but I think they all sound nice with both Henry and Anneliese.

 Update: The baby is here!
 Scroll down to find out what name Jennifer chose.

 Mathematically speaking, it’s possible to construct 676 pairs of letters from a 26-letter alphabet.
 In terms of baby names, though, only a portion of these pairs can realistically be used to start a baby name.

 If you look at each of the 6,692 names that have ever ranked among the most popular U.S. (1880-2006), you’ll notice that only 233 two-letter combinations have ever been used at the beginning of the names (e.g., “Na-” for Nancy, or “Ev-” for Evan).

 So…what’s the most common pair of starting letters?